DoofDilla/dillapoe2stat/docs/wiki/Maintaining-the-Wiki.md

 ## Sync automation
 The workflow defined in [`.github/workflows/wiki-sync.yml`](../.github/workflows/wiki-sync.yml) performs the following steps on every push to `main` that touches `docs/wiki/`:
 1. Check out the main repository.
-2. Check out the corresponding `wiki` repository into a temporary directory.
+2. Copy the wiki Markdown into a temporary working directory.
-3. Replace the wiki contents with the files from `docs/wiki/`.
-4. Commit and push using the GitHub Actions bot identity if differences are detected.
+3. Commit the snapshot, compare it with the live wiki repository, and push only when differences are detected.

 No additional secrets are required because GitHub Actions automatically grants push access to the wiki for the default token.